 Namita is also a writer and translator (Marathi to English), and some of her stories, photos and videos are published on PARI.
 In her day job, she is a partner in a chemistry databases firm in Pune, which is the culmination of her work of over 20 years as a biochemist and a software project manager.

-Sharmila Joshi is the Editorial Chief at PARI.
+Sharmila Joshi is the Executive Editor at PARI.
 Her work includes overseeing, editing and presenting PARI’s complex content from innumerable parts of the country.
 She also manages a pool of voluntary editors and trains editorial interns.
 She has a significant role in shaping our site’s editorial and ethical protocols.

 As a journalist, Sharmila’s work has featured in several national and international publications.
 As a researcher, she has published in anthologies on gender and violence, on women in politics, and gender and labour.
 She has an MA in Historical Sociology from the State University of New York, and the work she started towards a PhD there remains a pipedream.